princiya/princiya-blog/src/pages/learn-what-not-to-do/index.md

 ---
-title: How to decide what not to do?
+title: How I learned to manage my time as a new Manager
 date: '2020-12-03'
 spoiler: Learning to manage priorities by deciding what not to do and being productive.
-cta: 'Manage priorities'
+cta: 'Time management tips for new managers'
 tags: ["leadership", "transition"]
 ---